Heritage Cakes from the North Carolina Mountains.

 $65 - Serves 12-15 people

-Entered into the cookbook in 1977, this is the Year-round pumpkin cake.Our "Founding Flavor" and most-requested cake.
-Built with pumpkin puree, buttermilk, butter and dark brown sugar.
-No gimmicks, just a deep, subtly sweet cake finished with a signature smooth cream cheese frosting.It’s the "epiphany cake"—designed to win over even the most dedicated pumpkin skeptics.
+This is the year-round pumpkin cake.Our founding flavor and most-requested recipe, it's crafted with pumpkin purée, buttermilk, butter, and dark brown sugar, then finished with our signature cream cheese frosting.Rich, balanced, and subtly sweet, it's the epiphany cake - designed to win over even the most dedicated pumpkin skeptics.

 $65 - Serves 12-15 people